SteveoA27/SteveoA27/README.md

 ## Hi there 👋

+I have just started my journey into Cyber Security, but have key knowledge in coding practices.

+With Hyperion I am currently developing my skills of Cyber Security.

 <!--
 **SteveoA27/SteveoA27** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.